loveshack/docs/source/deployment/open_cloud_host_setup/lxd_driver.rst

 - LVM datastore
 - PCI Passthrough
 - volatile filesystems
 - **offline disk resize**:

     - not supported on multiple partition images
-    - only supported **xfs** and **ext4** filesystems
+    - only supported on **xfs** and **ext4** filesystems
-- **datablocks**: Datablocks created on OpenNebula will need to be formatted before being attached to a container
+- **datablocks**: Datablocks created on OpenNebula will need to be formatted before being attached to a container.
-- **multiple partition images**: One of the partitions must have a valid `/etc/fstab` to mount the partitions
+- **multiple partition images**: One of the partitions must have a valid `/etc/fstab` to mount the partitions.
-- ``lxc exec $container -- login`` in a centos container doesn't outputs the login shell
+- ``lxc exec $container -- login`` in a CentOS container doesn't output the login shell.

 Configuration
 ================================================================================
-There are some interaction options between LXD and OpenNebula configured in ``/var/lib/one/remotes/etc/vmm/lxd/lxdrc``
+There are some interaction options between LXD and OpenNebula configured in ``/var/lib/one/remotes/etc/vmm/lxd/lxdrc``:

 .. code-block:: yaml